Research Articles (Statistics & Population Studies)

 Examining inequality of opportunity in the use of maternal and reproductive health interventions in Sierra Leone

-(Oxford University Press, 2020) Tsawe, Mluleki; Susuman, A. Sathiya
+(Oxford University Press, 2020) Tsawe, Mluleki; Susuman, Sathiya A.

 Poor countries, such as Sierra Leone, often have poor health outcomes, whereby the majority of the population cannot access lifesaving health services.
 Access to, and use of, maternal and reproductive health services is crucial for human development, especially in developing regions.
 However, inequality remains a persistent problem for many developing countries.
 Moreover, we have not found empirical studies, which have examined inequalities in maternal and reproductive health in Sierra Leone.